kubernetes-sigs/kustomize/docs/glossary.md

 The configuration of these environments is specified in individual overlays (one per environment) that all refer to a common base that holds common configuration.
-One configures the cluser like this:
+One configures the cluster like this:

 > ```
 >  kustomize build someapp/overlays/staging |\